-The Dark Side of the Cloud
+The Dark Side of Cloud Migration

 Let's take a step back and review the traditional advantages of migration to the cloud: easy access to updates, scalability, significant reduction in time and cost, automatic downloads, and process optimisation.
 Not to mention the consequences involved if enterprises choose to remain 'on premise': higher cost, lack of agility, and being perceived as lacking innovation.

-For example, the challenges related to trust in the journey to the cloud might include:
+The challenges related to trust in the journey to the cloud might include:

 Beyond the listed challenges, neglecting the necessary organisational transformation by not taking into consideration the mindset of the employees and management can cause massive delays, which in turn, result in an increase in cost and a huge risk to the reputation of the decision-makers.

-Ensuring a Successful Journey with Change Enablement
+Ensuring Successful Cloud Migration with Change Enablement

-For instance, if an organisation wanted to encourage the adoption of a new cloud service, it might first communicate the purpose and benefits of the cloud service to its employees and management through internal project marketing.
+For instance, if an organisation wanted to encourage the adoption of a new cloud service, it might first communicate the purpose and benefits of the cloud service to its networked teams and management through internal project marketing.
 It might then pursue training and further education with the people development team and only then develop an external communication strategy with the assistance of its marketing team.
-On the technical side, it would develop a Proof of Concept (PoC) which would outline the advantages of the migration to the technical team and gain buy-in from decision-makers.
+On the technical side, it would develop a Proof of Concept (PoC), which would outline the advantages of the migration to the technical team and gain buy-in from decision-makers.

 To ensure success in adoption of any new cloud project, decision-makers must be organised and communicate their needs effectively with their team.
 Here is a quick preparation list for decision-makers to keep in mind when collaborating with the change specialist:

-Understanding the Impact of Cloudification on Processes
+Understanding the Impact of Cloud Migration on Processes

 Remember that at the end of the day, the technical IT project is merely the vehicle of your digitalisation journey.
 Before delving into the technical details needed to pursue the migration, you should develop a Proof of Concept (PoC).
 PoCs are typically implemented in one business unit or in one geographic region to illustrate the advantages of the journey in a low-risk way, to learn from the experience, and to gain the necessary buy-in from decision-makers as well as disseminate the message across the organisation.